ToolJet/ToolJet/docs/docs/widgets/range-slider.md

 The **Range Slider** component is widely used across different UIs.
 One of the main purposes is to filter, explore all the related content and available in the control and settings options.

 :::tip
-Range Sliders have "Two handles" option which allows user to select within a range.
+Range Sliders have "Two handles" option which allows users to select within a range.
 :::

 <div style={{paddingTop:'24px'}}>